 5. The specific duties that are imposed by law or culture considerably, depend on jurisdiction, religion, and social norms.

 6. There is an important factor of duty that should be understood, as an pivotal element of ethos that cannot be dismissed, as an inobligality.

 7. It is for the betterment of society and the values of the democracy that we either impose or inherit, with the principles of logic.
 It is the personification of our character.

 8. Our duty is to succour the poor and the voices of the volgivagant people outcast by society, through our supererogatory deeds and sodality.

 9. We have not progressed sufficiently, as a society to understand the necessity of our duties to the extent that we require the assistance of cognisance.

 10. Thus, the notion of duty is not practical, if the cause is not rewarding or justifiable in the end, when we apply it to our decisions.

 11. If we could measure our acts of truthful piety compared to our duty, then we would discover how different the comparison would be in nature.

 12. An act of piety is reflective of the intention of that act, whilst a pious act of devotion demonstrates the degree of the religious devotion that overshadows the simple reference of that pious act.

 13. Therefore, the act is considered a duty, when it is not incumbent, because of praise, but of the solemnity of the act.

-14. Philosophy is the indication of duty, and from it, we can surmise the plausible concept of ethos and kathekon.
+14. Philosophy indicates the importance of duty, and from it, we can surmise the plausible concept of ethos and kathekon.